Postgraduate study at Lancaster Medical School

 What's the difference between a taught and research Master's?

 Taught Master's degrees offer a more structured approach involving lectures, seminars and practical work, with assessment through essays, exams, dissertations and group projects.
 At Lancaster Medical School we offer postgraduate courses in a range of subjects delivered via blended learning including a mix of online, flexible facilitated learning, interactive workshops and lab sessions (where applicable).
-You'll study independently while receiving close tutor support.

 Research Master's degrees involve learning through research, involving the close study of a topic with the support of a supervisor, to produce a dissertation.
 Research Master's - particularly MRes degrees - suit students who work well independently, want their work published, are interested in a specific topic, or are planning to undertake PhD study.